Pontiac Correctional Center: Maximum-Security Unit

 This unit is classified as Level 1.
 It contains offenders who need to be segregated and are limited in their privileges.

 The maximum security unit also houses maximum-security inmates in General Population status, and high-aggression protective-custody inmates.
 Population as of January 2021 was 738.

 North Condemned/Administrative Detention

 Until the abolition of the death penalty in Illinois in 2011, this unit housed death row inmates.
 This unit has been renamed as North Administrative Detention.
 It now houses inmates who are believed to be gang chiefs and too much of security risks to be housed in the general population.

 North Segregation

 This unit is the state's main Segregation housing unit for high-aggression inmates who have broken facility rules.
 Such violations include assaulting staff or inmates, possessing contraband, escape attempts, etc.

 East Cell House

 This unit holds many different classifications of inmates, including Segregation Release, and Protective Custody.

 South Protective Custody Unit

 The state's primary Protective Custody Unit.
 Some of these inmates are former death row offenders.
-The unit houses between 300-400 inmates.
+The unit houses between 300 and 400 inmates.